james-evolution/trampoline-world/README.md

 Built for someone very dear to my heart:

-A full-stack persistent web application that doubles as both a standalone desktop application and a mobile app.
+A full-stack persistent web application that doubles as both a standalone desktop application and a mobile application.
 <br>Compatible with both iOS and Android.
 <br>Effectively a CRM for tracking trampoline orders.